Reserve Bank of New Zealand: Council of Financial Regulators (CoFR) – Kaunihera Kaiwhakarite Ahumoni

+The Council is jointly co‑chaired by the Reserve Bank of New Zealand and the Financial Markets Authority.

 Basel Committee on Banking Supervision

 The Reserve Bank largely follows the 2010 Basel III standards in implementing its bank capital requirements.

 Deposit Takers Act

 In June 2023 the Deposit Takers Act replaced the RBNZ Act 1989 and the NBDTA 2013 as the foundational law regulating Deposit Takers (New Zealand banks, building societies and credit unions).

 It creates a single regulatory regime for all deposit takers and a deposit insurance scheme.

 Insurance industry supervision

 Under section 12 of the Insurance (Prudential Supervision) Act 2010, the RBNZ is charged with the prudential supervision of the New Zealand insurance industry.
 This includes the licensing of persons to carry on insurance business in New Zealand.

 Regulation of non-bank deposit takers (NBDTs)

 Under Part 5D of the RBNZ Act 1989, the RBNZ was charged with the enforcement of the credit rating and prudential requirements applying to non-bank deposit takers (NBDTs) in New Zealand.
 These functions were introduced by the enactment of the Reserve Bank of New Zealand Amendment Act 2008.

 Under the NBDT 2013 the RBNZ acts as the prudential regulator and licensing authority for NBDTs.